Compliance

 Employer

 The employer must make a tangible financial contribution to the running of the workplace nursery.
 This process is managed by YellowNest on behalf of the employer and is paid for through the Class 1 National Insurance savings generated through the salary exchange.
 HMRC highlighted in the above communication you referenced that a 'nominal contribution' of £100 does not meet their expectations, this is the standard approach from all other providers in the market.
 They simply remit an additional £100 per month with little or no oversight as to how that money is spent by the nursery.
 The YellowNest proposition is unique in that its funding to the nursery is uncapped and directly linked to the salary sacrifice amount as a percentage, therefore the higher the fees, the higher the employer funding will be to the nursery.
-This funding accrues and is allocated yearly following a strict process which I will go on to explain below in the 'employee' section.
+This funding accrues and is allocated quarterly following a strict process which I will go on to explain below in the 'employee' section.

 Employee